swoldemi/amazon-ecr-image-immutability-check/README.md

 - CloudFormation via the [AWS CLI](https://aws.amazon.com/cli/)
 - CloudFormation via the [CloudFormation management console](https://aws.amazon.com/cloudformation/)

-To deploy this function from AWS GovCloud or regions in China, you must have an account with access to these regions.
+This function has been made available in all 18 commercial AWS regions that support AWS SAR.
+It is also possible to deploy the Lambda function in the GovCloud and China regions, if you have access to those regions.

 |Region                                        |Click and Deploy                                                                                                                                 |
 |----------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------|